 How to pay tax

 If you’re earning any sort of income, you have to pay tax.
-Make sure you're paying the right amount so you don't end up with a large bill.
+Make sure you're paying the right amount so you do not end up with a large bill.

 Tax relief and income assistance is available to people affected by the downturn in business due to the COVID-19.